 About the Winery

 Nestled in the rolling hills of western Sonoma County, the Russian River/Green Valley appellation is a perfect microclimate for growing Chardonnay and Pinot Noir.
 Only 10 miles from the Pacific Ocean and 50 miles north of San Francisco, the site is influenced by the sea’s cooling breezes and drifting fog.
 That is why Marimar Torres selected this privileged location to “export” the Torres family legacy of fine wines to California.

 Marimar Torres has been involved in the wine business all her life.
 Born in 1945 in Barcelona, Spain, she is fluent in six languages and holds a degree in Business and Economics from the University of Barcelona.
-She is also a graduate of the Stanford Executive Program, and studied Enology and Viticulture for a year at the University of California in Davis.
+She is also a graduate of the Stanford Executive Program, and studied Enology and Viticulture at the University of California in Davis.

 In 1986, Marimar began planning the Don Miguel Vineyard, a 56-acre property in a cool microclimate ideally suited to Chardonnay and Pinot Noir.
 Today the property encompasses 81 acres, of which 30 are planted with Chardonnay and 30 with Pinot Noir.
 Also planted to Pinot Noir are 20 acres of a 180-acre property in West Sonoma County, between Freestone and Occidental.

 Marimar directs the activities at the winery and its two vineyards.
 Due to her European heritage, emphasis on the vineyard is a natural concept for Marimar.
 The wines, made entirely from estate-grown grapes, are truly an expression of their unique terrior.
 The first release, a 1989 barrel-fermented Chardonnay, debuted in April 1991 to great acclaim.
 In 1992, a 15,000-case winery was built and the Estate’s first Pinot Noir was produced.